Orkaelle/projet4/README.md

 # Countries Data

+### Description
 This application allows you to consult and manipulate differents data about countries.
+It was developed as part of an AI Developer training with the AI Microsoft School powered by Simplon.

 ### Requierements
-You have to install a postgresql solution on your device before using this application.
+You must have a postgresql database solution installed on your device before using this application.

 ### SetUp
-1 - Create the table "country" :
+#### 1 - Create the table "country" :
 ```sql
 CREATE TABLE IF NOT EXISTS "country" (
 "country_name" TEXT NULL,